thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 The **Knex migration system** allows developers to automate the management of database tables in JavaScript.
 At the heart of the system are migration files.
 When defined, a migration file moves the database up and down, or forwards and backwards, through a set of changes applied to a single table.

-Here's a diagram representing two Knex migration files that manage the `tracks` and `tracks` tables respectively.
+Here's a diagram representing two Knex migration files that manage the `tracks` and `users` tables respectively.

 ```text
 ┌───────────────────────────┐                      ┌───────────────────────────┐